Public Profile

 Texas Instruments's reported carbon emissions

 In 2023, Texas Instruments (TI) reported total greenhouse gas (GHG) emissions of approximately 2,220,000,000 kg CO2e, comprising 1,120,000,000 kg CO2e from Scope 1 and 1,100,000,000 kg CO2e from Scope 2 emissions.
 The company has set ambitious targets to reduce its environmental impact, aiming for a 25% reduction in absolute Scope 1 and 2 GHG emissions by 2025, using 2015 as the baseline year.
-Historically, TI's emissions have shown fluctuations, with total emissions recorded at approximately 2,500,000,000 kg CO2e in 2016, decreasing to about 2,240,000,000 kg CO2e in 2020.
-The company has consistently reported emissions across all three scopes, with Scope 3 emissions peaking at approximately 2,840,000,000 kg CO2e in 2018.
-TI's commitment to sustainability is evident in its structured approach to reducing emissions, focusing on improving efficiencies and minimising environmental impacts.
-As of now, TI has not committed to a net-zero target but remains dedicated to its near-term reduction goals.
+Historically, TI's emissions have shown fluctuations, with total emissions recorded at about 2,500,000,000 kg CO2e in 2016 and decreasing to approximately 2,240,000,000 kg CO2e by 2020.
+The company has committed to improving efficiencies and reducing its carbon footprint as part of its sustainability initiatives.
+TI has not yet committed to a net-zero target but remains focused on its near-term reduction goals.
+The semiconductor industry, in which TI operates, is under increasing pressure to enhance sustainability practices, making these commitments particularly relevant in the current climate context.

 Unlock detailed emissions data